Falklands Crisis of 1770

-The Falklands Crisis of 1770 was a diplomatic standoff between Great Britain and Spain over possession of the Falkland Islands in the South Atlantic Ocean.
-These events were nearly the cause of a war between Britain and Spain—backed by France—and all three countries were poised to dispatch armed fleets to defend the rival claims to sovereignty of the barren but strategically important islands.
+The Falklands Crisis of 1770, a diplomatic standoff between Great Britain and Spain, occurred over possession of the Falkland Islands in the South Atlantic Ocean.
+These events almost caused a war between Spain—backed by France—and Britain, and all three countries were poised to dispatch armed fleets to defend the rival claims to sovereignty of the barren but strategically important islands.

-Ultimately, a lack of French support, however, deprived Spain of any help, and faced with the Royal Navy alone they backed down and opened talks.
-The British thus had managed to gain a diplomatic victory, and reached an inconclusive compromise with Spain in which both nations maintained their settlements but neither relinquished its claim of sovereignty over the islands.
+Ultimately, a lack of substantive French support deprived Spain of any help, and facing the Royal Navy alone, Madrid backed down and opened talks.
+The British thus managed to gain a diplomatic victory, and reached an inconclusive compromise with Spain in which both nations maintained their settlements but neither relinquished its claim of sovereignty over the islands.

 Background

 Several British and Spanish historians maintain that their own explorers discovered the islands, leading to claims from both sides on the grounds of prior discovery.
 In January 1690, English sailor John Strong, captain of the Welfare, sailed between the two principal islands and called the passage "Falkland Channel" (now Falkland Sound), after Anthony Cary, 5th Viscount Falkland.
 The island group later took its English name from this body of water.
 Early sightings of "Pepys' Island" were later determined to be a mis-mapped part of the Falklands group, which were still occasionally referred to as the Pepysian Islands.

 During the 17th century, the English government was to make a claim, but it was only in 1748—with the report of Admiral Lord Anson—that London began to give the matter its serious attention.
 Spanish objections to a planned British expedition had the effect of drawing up the battle lines and the matter was put to one side for the time being.
 An uncertain equilibrium might have remained, but for the unexpected intervention of a third party: France.

 After the conclusion of the Seven Years' War, the French were eager to improve their position in the South Atlantic.
-Louis de Bougainville had, at his own expense, settled a party of Arcadians at Berkeley Sound on East Falkland in February 1764 (now Port Louis), returning with more colonists and supplies in 1765.
+Louis de Bougainville had, at his own expense, settled a party of Acadians at Berkeley Sound on East Falkland in February 1764 (now Port Louis), returning with more colonists and supplies in 1765.